jonathan-sitterley/openair-script-custom-field-auditor/README.md

 ## Usage

-1)Navigate to the the OpenAir scripting center and open a script to view the script code 2)Click the OpenAir Script Custom Field Audit icon to open the extension, then click "Audit Script" 3)The extension will give feedback in the same popup window that included the audit button
+1)Navigate to the the Suite Projects Pro scripting center and open a script to view the script code 2)Click the Suite Projects Pro Script Custom Field Audit icon to open the extension, then click "Audit Script" 3)The extension will give feedback in the same popup window that included the audit button

 ## Credits